 I am an assistant professor of history and international affairs at George Washington University.
-My research explores the impact of technology on international politics since 1945 with a specific focus on space, nuclear, and information systems.
+My research explores how technology shaped international politics in the Cold War.

 I received my PhD in history of science from Johns Hopkins University.
 Prior to my doctoral studies, I served in the United States Air Force.